imytk/ALIFE_Public_Expo/Zone 7 - Diverse ALIFE - Hard, Soft, Wet/wet/placards/zone_7_placard_wet.md

 - Ethical Frontiers: As we approach the ability to synthesize truly life-like systems, Wet ALife sparks crucial ethical debates about responsibility, definition, and the very nature of creation.

-Wet ALife is perhaps the most audacious frontier, attempting to recreate the very spark of life, not just in simulation, but in the physical reality of the lab.
+Wet ALife is perhaps the most audacious frontier — it attempts to recreate the very spark of life, not just in simulation, but in the physical reality of the lab.